All Products

 4. The client verifies the certificate.

-• If the certificate is valid, the client generates a random string.
-The client uses the public key to encrypt the random string and transmits the encrypted random string to the server.
+• If the certificate is valid, the client generates a random number (key).
+The client then uses the public key to encrypt the random number and sends it to the server.

 • If the certificate is invalid, the SSL handshake fails.